Chapter 20. Endocrine System

 ○ Stimulates glucagon secretion and inhibits insulin secretion

-○ Acts on the sinoatrial node to decrease heart rate, doesn’t act on cardiac muscle cells
+○ Acts on the sinoatrial node to decrease heart rate, and doesn’t act on cardiac muscle cells

 ○ Nicotinic receptors act on both sympathetic and parasympathetic nervous systems, with one system dominant depending on the tissue